ng-alain/delon/docs/deploy.en-US.md

 ### Routing strategy

 Angular front-end routing has two different strategies `HashLocationStrategy` and `PathLocationStrategy`.
-The former is routed by the path after `#`, and the front-end routing management is performed by [HTML5 History] (//developer.mozilla.org/en-US/docs/Web/API/History_API), while the latter is similar.
+The former is routed by the path after `#`, and the front-end routing management is performed by [HTML5 History](//developer.mozilla.org/en-US/docs/Web/API/History_API), while the latter is similar.
 The access path does not have `#`.
 Through the configuration of the server, the specified URL can be accessed to the current page, enabling front-end routing management.

 If you want to use the `PathLocationStrategy` policy, you need to replace `RouterModule.forRoot(routes, { useHash: true })` of `./src/app/routes/routes.module.ts` with `RouterModule.forRoot(routes )`.
 At the same time, the server needs to do a mapping, such as: